RicardoRB/isfirebasetestlabactivated/README.md

-This project is a starting point for a Flutter [Firebase official documentation](https://firebase.google.com/docs/test-lab/android/android-studio#modify_instrumented_test_behavior_for), where they explain how to know whether the app is running in Firebase Test Lab that is used in Pre-Launch report in Google Play
+This project is a starting point for a Flutter [Firebase official documentation](https://firebase.google.com/docs/test-lab/android/android-studio#modify_instrumented_test_behavior_for), where they explain how to know whether the app is running in Firebase Test Lab

 ## Setup